LQA Guide: What Is Game Localization Testing And How To Do It Right

 1. Goal setting.
 The LQA manager determines your needs and prepares the schedule and a test plan.

 3. Game testing.
 LQA specialists play the video game, assess linguistic quality, and document the bugs and inconsistencies in the spreadsheet.
-They provide screenshots, explanation of what they show, and suggestions on how to improve the game.
+They provide screenshots, explanations of what they show, and suggestions on how to improve the game.
 With the wrong translation, the correct version will be suggested.

 4. LQA implementation.
 After you receive the reviewed files, the loc manager helps you implement updates.